KDE/homerun/fixes/README.md

 # Current Status

-## Label.qml (kde-runtime)
-A copy of the 4.9 version.
-The 4.8 version imports QtQuick 1.0, but we need QtQuick 1.1 to be able to use properties like "truncated" or "maximumLineCount".

 ## TextField.qml (kde-runtime)
 A copy of the 4.9 version.
 The 4.8 version has a bug with dark themes like
 Oxygen: it use white text on white background.